-Urban Audit
+City Statistics (Urban Audit)

-Quality of Life in the Cities 2014
+Quality of life in the cities 2016

-The pocket statistics shows various aspects of the quality of life in Switzerland's ten most populated cities: Zurich, Geneva, Basel, Bern, Lausanne, Winterthur, Lucerne, St. Gallen, Lugano and Biel/Bienne.
-The quality of life in the cities is presented with data from the Urban Audit.
+The pocket statistics shows various aspects of the quality of life in Switzerland's eight City Statistics cities: Zurich, Geneva, Basel, Bern, Lausanne, Lucerne, St. Gallen and Lugano.
+The quality of life in the cities is presented with data from the City Statistics (Urban Audit).
 The indicators may be completed in the future so that a fuller picture of the quality of life can be presented.

-The ten largest cities of Switzerland
+The eight cities of City Statistics in Switzerland